Maintaining accreditation with the BOC is a simple and easy annual process. Active BOC Approved Providers have three responsibilities:

 Items of non-compliance denote critically important areas relevant in creating quality educational programs.
 Should a BOC Approved Provider not meet these critical expectations, their annual report will be denied placing them on Probation (first offense) or Expired status (consecutive second offense).
 A full explanation of status changes is below.
 As you develop your educational programs, keep the items of non-compliance in mind.
 Non-compliance items listed below are solely related to your annual report.
 (There are additional areas of non-compliance aside from the annual report; to view these, please see our Policies & Procedures page.)

-Please note: if any ONE item is marked non-compliant on an annual report, the report will be denied.
 Study the list below to develop your programs to specification:

 Annual Report Non-Compliance